MissyM2/efu-client/README.md

 ## Description
  -  [Home](#ExecutiveFollowUp)

 This app is a tool to be used by students in upper middle school through college to monitor academic performance.
 It will be most helpful if a student is working with a mentor once a week to gather data on each of the student's courses and coursework.

-The will start by setting up his/her profile which includes the current TERM, the student's courses and the weeks of the term.
+The student will start by setting up his/her profile which includes the current TERM, the student's courses and the weeks of the term.
 He/she, then proceeds to record the deliverables for each course and includes such details as the due date, how much of his/her time will be required and how important the assignment is to the final grade.

 Each week the student records a brief reflection on their courses as well as their grades.